Delooping the functor calculus tower: Appendix

+Below we recall basic properties of the category $\Topo$ of $k$-spaces from~\cite[Appendix~A]{Lewis78} and~\cite[Section~2.4]{Hovey99}, where this category is denoted by~$\textbf{K}$.
 For any topological space $X$, its kelleyfication $kX$ is the refinement space of $X$ in which $U\subset X$ is open if and only if for any continuous map $f\colon K\to X$ with a compact source, $f^{-1}(U)$ is open in $K$.
 The (identity) map $kX\to X$ is continuous and induces a bijective map of the sets of singular chains, therefore it is a weak homotopy equivalence.
 A space $X$ is called {\it $k$-space} if $kX=X$.
 One has an adjunction

-between the category $Top$ of $k$-spaces and the category $\AllTop$ of all topological spaces.
+between the category $\Topo$ of $k$-spaces and the category $\AllTop$ of all topological spaces.
 (Here $i$ is the inclusion functor.)
 Both categories admit a cofibrantly generated model structures, where in both cases equivalences are weak homotopy equivalences, the set of generating cofibrations is $\{S^{n-1}\hookrightarrow D^n\}_{n\geq 0}$ and that of generating acyclic cofibrations is $\{D^n\hookrightarrow D^n\times [0,1]\}_{n\geq 0}$.
 With respect to these model structures, the adjunction~\eqref{eq:k_adj} is a Quillen equivalence~\cite[Theorem~2.4.23]{Hovey99}.
-Limits in $Top$ are kelleyfication of the usual limits.
+Limits in $\Topo$ are kelleyfication of the usual limits.
 Colimits are the usual colimits since any usual colimit of $k$-spaces is always a $k$-space.
 It follows from this adjunction, that a map $X\to kY$ from a $k$-space $X$ to the kelleyfication of another space is continuous if and only if the composition $X\to kY\to Y$ is so.

-The category $Top$ is a so called {\it convenient} topological category~\cite{Steenrod67,Vogt71}: it contains all $CW$-complexes, it is complete and cocomplete, and it is cartesian closed meaning that for any $X,Y,Z\in Top$ one has homeomorphisms:
+The category $\Topo$ is a so called {\it convenient} topological category~\cite{Steenrod67,Vogt71}: it contains all $CW$-complexes, it is complete and cocomplete, and it is cartesian closed meaning that for any $X,Y,Z\in\Topo$ one has homeomorphisms:

-From~\eqref{eq:exp2} we get that for any $Y,Z\in Top$ one has adjunctions
+From~\eqref{eq:exp2} we get that for any $Y,Z\in\Topo$ one has adjunctions

 The first adjunction~\eqref{eq:adj_top1} implies that the product $(-)\times Y$ distributes over colimits: